Hard Diffraction with Dynamic Gap Survival: The model

-The parametrizations for the Pomeron PDFs $f_{i/\Pom}(x, Q^2)$ are \begin{Itemize} \item PomFix, a simple (toy) $Q^2$-independent parametrization, \item the H1 Fit A and B NLO PDFs \cite{Aktas:2006hy}, \item the H1 Jets NLO PDF \cite{Aktas:2007bv}, and \item the H1 Fit B LO PDF \cite{Aktas:2006hy}. \end{Itemize} The first of these has a momentum sum of unity, whereas the latter four are not normalized to any specific value, the argument used being that the Pomeron is not a real particle and so does not obey that kind of constraints \cite{Donnachie:1987gu, Martin:2006td}.
-(Technically H1 chose to normalize the $\Pom$ flux to unity at $x_{\Pom} = 0.003$, and then let the PDF normalization float.)
+The parametrizations for the Pomeron PDFs $f_{i/\Pom}(x, Q^2)$ are \begin{itemize} \item PomFix, a simple (toy) $Q^2$-independent parametrization, \item the H1 Fit A and B NLO PDFs \cite{Aktas:2006hy}, \item the H1 Jets NLO PDF \cite{Aktas:2007bv}, and \item the H1 Fit B LO PDF \cite{Aktas:2006hy}, \item the ACTW B PDF with $\epsilon=0.14$ \cite{Alvero:1998ta}, \item the ACTW D PDF with $\epsilon=0.14$ \cite{Alvero:1998ta}, \item the ACTW SG PDF with $\epsilon=0.14$ \cite{Alvero:1998ta}, \item the ACTW D PDF with $\epsilon=0.19$ \cite{Alvero:1998ta}. \end{itemize} The first of these has a momentum sum of unity, whereas the latter are not normalized to any specific value, the argument used being that the Pomeron is not a real particle and so does not obey that kind of constraints \cite{Donnachie:1987gu, Martin:2006td}.
+(Technically H1 chose to normalize the $\Pom$ flux to unity at $x_{\Pom} = 0.003$, and then let the PDF normalization float.
+No normalisation constraints are included in the ACTW PDFs, as this is primarily set by the normalisation of the DL flux.
+Thus the momentum sum of these PDFs range from 0.5 to 2, depending on fit.)
 Pragmatically it could be argued that what is measured is the convolution of the $\Pom$ flux and the $\Pom$ PDF, so that is is feasible to shuffle any constant number between the two.
 Unfortunately this makes it less trivial to mix freely, and makes it almost a necessity to combine H1 PDFs with H1 fluxes.
+In \textsc{Pythia}~8, it is only allowed to combine the ACTW PDFs with the DL flux, as these have been fitted together, and each of the fits uses different $\epsilon$ values.

+No attempts have been made to exclude or validate different flux--PDF combinations in the light of more recent HERA data than available at the time of the fits; this woud be a separate project.
+We do note, however, that a more recent ZEUS article \cite{Chekanov:2009aa} compares a new ZEUS DPDF SJ fit with the H1 Fit B, showing disagreements on the 10--20\% level.
+For our purposes this is an acceptable uncertainty, and we will often use Fit B as a reference, but keep an open mind to variations.